yetanotherco/aligned_layer/docs/guides/6_setup_aligned.md

 First you'll need to install docker if you don't have it already.
 You can follow the instructions [here](https://docs.docker.com/get-docker/).

 The explorer uses a PostgreSQL database.
-To build and start the DB using docker, just run:
+To build and start the DB using docker, run:

 ```bash
 make build_db
 ```

-This will build the docker image to be used as our database.

-After this, both `make run_explorer` and `make run_devnet_explorer` (see [this](#running-for-local-devnet) for more details) will automatically start, setup and connect to the database, which will be available on `localhost:5432` and the data is persisted in a volume.

 <details>